mulesoft/pdk-custom-policy-examples/jwt-generation/README.md

-# IP Filter Policy
+# JWT Generation Policy

 This creates a JWT and returns it as the response of the incoming request.

-To learn more about JWT generation, see [IP Filtering](https://docs.mulesoft.com/pdk/latest/policies-pdk-configure-features-jwt-generation).
+To learn more about JWT generation, see [JWT Generation](https://docs.mulesoft.com/pdk/latest/policies-pdk-configure-features-jwt-generation).

 ## Policy Configuration